 Mean ± SE followed by different letters significantly differ at P ˂ 0.01 level

 The results clearly indicate that the choice of substrate has a substantial influence on the mass production efficiency of M. rileyi.
-Rice, which supported the highest spore yield, is likely an ideal substrate due to its favorable physical structure and nutrient content that support fungal colonization and sporulation.
+Rice, which supported the highest spore yield, is likely an ideal substrate due to its favourable physical structure and nutrient content that support fungal colonization and sporulation.
 Similar high performance was observed with sorghum, suggesting it is also a suitable alternative for large-scale conidial production.
 Bajra demonstrated moderately high conidial output and could be considered a viable substrate, especially where rice or sorghum are not readily available.
 Conversely, lower spore yields on finger millet and green gram may be attributed to suboptimal nutrient profiles or physical properties less conducive to fungal growth.
 Similar findings were reported by Thakre et al. (2011), who assessed various substrates for the large-scale cultivation of the entomopathogenic fungus M. rileyi.
 Among the tested materials, rice supported the highest spore yield, producing 5.53 × 10⁷ spores/g, indicating the superior suitability of cereal grains, particularly rice, for mass multiplication.
 Montecalvo and Navasero (2024) indicated that rice supported profuse growth and sporulation of M. rileyi.
 These findings also align with earlier studies that highlighted the importance of selecting appropriate substrates for maximizing spore production in entomopathogenic fungi (Vimaladevi, 1994).
 From a practical standpoint, substrates like rice and sorghum are not only effective but also economically feasible and widely available, making them suitable for commercial-scale fungal mass multiplication.
 These results contribute valuable insights for optimizing substrate selection in the development of fungal biopesticide formulations.

 The pathogenic potential of M. rileyi against third instar larvae of S. litura was assessed at varying spore concentrations under controlled laboratory conditions (Table 2).
 The larval mortality exhibited a clear dose-dependent trend, with mortality percentages increasing progressively with the rise in fungal spore concentration.
 At the lowest concentration of 1 × 10² spores/mL, the larval mortality was 26.7%, while at 1 × 10³ spores/mL, it increased to 36.7%.
 Intermediate concentrations of 1 × 10⁴ and 1 × 10⁵ spores/mL recorded mortality rates of 43.3% and 50.0%, respectively.
 A notable increase in mortality was observed at 1 × 10⁶ and 1 × 10⁷ spores/mL, with 66.7% and 73.3% larval mortality, respectively.
 The highest concentrations of 1 × 10⁸ and 1 × 10⁹ spores/mL resulted in significantly higher mortality rates of 86.7% and 93.3%, indicating superior insecticidal efficacy at elevated spore loads.
 The control group, which received only sterile water with 0.01% Tween-80, recorded no mortality, confirming the pathogenic role of the fungus in larval mortality.